logashoff/new-collections/README.md

 - [x] Import/export saved tabs using JSON file
 - [x] Automatic theme adjustment based on browser colors
 - [x] Remove individual tabs or entire tab group
-- [x] Edit tab titles
+- [x] Edit tab title and URL
-- [x] Search tab lists
+- [x] Search saved tabs and open tabs from synced devices
-- [x] Add new links to existing lists
+- [x] New tabs can be added to existing tab groups
+- [x] Display top sites on New Tab page
+- [x] Display synced tabs from other devices on New Tab page
 ## Build

-Run `ng build` to build the project.
+Run `npm run build` to build the project.
 The build artifacts will be stored in the `dist/` directory.
-Use the `--prod` flag for a production build.
 ## Running unit tests

 Run `npm run test` or `npm run test:watch` to execute the unit tests.